JaredWyns/Chrono/README.md

 # Chrono
-A break/scheduling tool for teams
+A break/lunch scheduling tool for teams with modular integrations